axiomhq/do11y/README.md

 npm run lint    # oxlint
 ```

 All source changes go in `src/do11y.ts`.
-The `dist/` directory is produced by the build and is excluded from version control.
-The self-host config template lives in `examples/do11y-config.example.js` and is published with the package.
+The build produces the `dist/` directory, which git ignores.
+The self-host config template lives in `examples/do11y-config.example.js` and ships with the package.

 ## License